TheJacksonLaboratory/loinc2hpoAnnotation/README.md

 1. Create new HPO term with Protege as usual
 2. Create up-to-date version of hp.obo and hp.owl as follows.
+(3-4 only need to be done the once)
 3. Building owltools

 We need to download and build owltools.
 The GitHub repository can be found here: https://github.com/owlcollab/owltools.git.
 Clone the repository and build it as follows.